schmettow/ystudio-zero/README.md

 4. Press the `Connect` button
 5. Press the `Read` button
 6. Use the check boxes to select the channels you want to see

-# !todo()

-+ Match the check boxes to line colors (and keep them fixed)
-+ *Storage* is mostly implemented, but not yet functional on the GUI side.
-+ Use a buffer for Yldest to avoid high frequency disk writes.
-+ The user navigation does not have a full path back (Stop -> Disconnect -> Connect -> Read)
-+ Split the

 # Technical details